metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 Get-NetFirewallRule -PolicyStore [system.environment]::MachineName
 ```

-In this example to fix the problem modify bad command to the following and it should work:
+In this example to fix the problem modify command above to the following and it should work:

 ```powershell
 Get-NetFirewallRule -PolicyStore ([system.environment]::MachineName)